cptchuckles/SharpScape/Readme.md

 ### Game project

 The game will be built using [Godot](https://godotengine.org).
-The game project repository will be maintained by [caemanswartz](https://github.com/caemanswartz/SharpScapeGodotGame).
+The game project repository is located at [cptchuckles/SharpScapeGodotGame](https://github.com/cptchuckles/SharpScapeGodotGame)

 ## Contributing